-Operating profit excluding special items decreased in fiscal 2009 to US\$ 33 million from US\$ 366 million in fiscal 2008.
-This significant decline was mainly due to declines in sales volumes and selling prices in the Group's major markets, which were driven by decreased demand for all major products.
+Operating profit excluding special items increased in fiscal 2010 to US\$339 million from US\$33 million in fiscal 2009.
+This significant improvement was mainly due to increased demand and sales volumes in the Group's major markets and increased average selling prices for some of our major products.